xiapengsong/xiapengsong.github.io/_pages/about.md

 - Corporate finance and financial development
 - Culture, historical institutions, and finance
 - Information frictions in lending and capital markets
 - AI, fintech, and digital disclosure in finance

-Education Background
+Education
 ======
-PhD in Finance, University of Edinburgh, 2021-now
+* Ph.D in Finance, University of Edinburgh, 2026 (expected)

-MSc in Accounting and Finance, London School of Economics and Political Science, 2021
+* M.S. in Accounting and Finance, London School of Economics and Political Science, 2021

-BSc in Economics, University College London, 2020
+* B.S. in Economics, University College London, 2020

 Job Market Paper
 ======
 **Xiapeng Song**, Wenxuan Hou*, Tong Wang.
 Labor Coercion, Anti-Market Culture, and Finance: The Lesson from Historical Serfdom of the Russian Empire.
 (Under Review in Journal of Corporate Finance)

 Working Paper
 ======